api-platform/docs/core/data-providers.md

 If service autowiring and autoconfiguration are enabled (it's the case by default), you are done!

-Otherwise, if you use a custom dependency injection configuration, you need to register the corresponding service add the `api_platform.item_data_provider` tag.
+Otherwise, if you use a custom dependency injection configuration, you need to register the corresponding service and add the `api_platform.item_data_provider` tag to it.
 As for collection data providers, the `priority` attribute can be used to order providers.

 ```yaml